Posted on December 6, 2018 by kacy ritter

-by Laura Martinez, LCDC-I, Director of PsychoNeuroPlasticityIf you break that term up into its three parts: Psycho-Neuro-Plasticity.
-It states a psychological-brain-change.
+by Laura Martinez, LCDC-I, Director of PsychoNeuroPlasticityIf you break the term up into its three parts, Psycho-Neuro-Plasticity, it states a psychological-brain-change.
 When we practice the principles of PsychoNeuroPlasticity, we change our brains psychologically and sometimes even physically.
 And guess what?
 We have 100 billion neurons with the ability to change.

 You may be thinking: “I want a psychic change!
 How can I do that?”